 If you did the math, and you’re thinking, “That’s more than 40 days,” you’d be correct!
 Apparently, we get a day off from lenten resolutions on Sundays, so each week, you’re granted one day off from the challenge.

-So in keeping with the 2018 lenten calendar, we’ll begin the Challenge on February 14th (that’s tomorrow!) and end it the day before Easter (March 31st).
+So in keeping with the 2019 lenten calendar, we’ll begin the Challenge on March 6th and end it the day before Easter (April 20th).

 WHY IS THE 40 BAGS IN 40 DAYS CHALLENGE SO AWESOME?